Scaling sales key takeaways:

 Should you promote internally or hire external SDR candidates who may have more experience?

-For Cognism, the aim is always to promote from within.
+Cognism’s sales managers always aim to promote from within.

 But what about external candidates?